Buying real estate in Australia?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy property in Australia, and are there any restrictions compared to Australian citizens?
+Can Americans legally buy property in Australia or are there restrictions compared to locals?

-Americans can legally buy property in Australia, but face significant restrictions compared to Australian citizens.
+Americans can legally purchase property in Australia, but face significant restrictions compared to Australian citizens and permanent residents.

 It's something we develop in our Australia property pack.